atrisovic/thesis-plots/README.md

 ## Contributors

 The LHCb analysis surveys were organised by Sebastian Neubert (@seneubert), who kindely gave me permission to use this data.
+If you would like to contribute to this repository, please create a pull request or an issue.